-Norman Gene Macdonald (October 17, 1959 – September 14, 2021) was a Canadian-born comedian who achieved mainstream recognition in the 1990s as a writer and cast member of Saturday Night Live (though SNL has had a lot of Canadian cast members, like Phil Hartman, Dan Aykroyd, and Mike Myers, Norm was the only one who was not born in Ontario.
-Norm was born in Quebec and grew up in Alberta).
-Though he appeared in sketches on the show (his impressions of Burt Reynolds and Larry King were hilarious), he was most widely known for the "Weekend Update" segment, which was considered by many critics and viewers alike to be the only reason to watch Saturday Night Live when it was limping to the barn with Seasonal Rot during the show's 20th season and rumors spread that NBC was going to cancel SNL yet again.
+Norman Gene Macdonald (October 17, 1959 – September 14, 2021) was a Canadian-born comedian who achieved mainstream recognition in the 1990s as a writer and cast member of Saturday Night Live (though SNL has had a lot of Canadian cast members, like Phil Hartman, Dan Aykroyd, and Mike Myers, Norm was the only one who was not born in Ontario; he was born in Quebec and grew up in Alberta).
+Though he appeared in many sketches on the show (his impressions of Burt Reynolds and Larry King were hilarious), he was most widely known for the "Weekend Update" segment, which was considered by many critics and viewers alike to be the only reason to watch Saturday Night Live when it was limping to the barn with Seasonal Rot during the show's 20th season and rumors spread that NBC was going to cancel SNL yet again.
 Chevy Chase, the original host of the segment, has gone on record calling Macdonald the best of his successorsnote .

 Known as a comedian for comedians, he was foremost a master of Anti-Humor.
-His comedic method can usually be distilled down to a three step process:
+His comedic method can usually be distilled down to a three-step process:

 1. Tell Joke.